-About 93,000 Commonwealth Edison customers in northeastern Illinois were without power from powerful storms that brought wind gusts of up to 90 mph (145 kph).
+About 93,000 customers in northeastern Illinois of Commonwealth Edison, a unit of Exelon Corp, were without power from the storms that brought wind gusts of up to 90 miles per hour (145 km per hour).

 Utilities in Ohio, Virginia and Maryland described damage to their power grids as catastrophic.

-FirstEnergy utilities in states from Ohio to New Jersey had about 252,000 customers without power.
+FirstEnergy utilities in states from Ohio to West Virginia had about 194,400 customers without power.

 Baltimore Gas & Electric said about 213,000 customers remained affected.
 Almost 1,200 utility workers from 12 states and Canada are helping restore power or are on their way to central Maryland, the company said.

-Storms killed six people in Virginia and left more than one million customers without power.
+Storms killed six people in Virginia and left more than 1 million customers without power.
 Two people were killed in Maryland, officials said.